WillNilges/pubsite/linux_seminar_files/LinuxNotes.md

 - *mv &lt;file&gt; &lt;destination&gt;* - Moves a file or directory to new path
 - *cp &lt;file&gt; &lt;destination&gt;* - Copies a file or directory to new path (For directories, use the -r option)
 - *mkdir &lt;dir name&gt;* - Creates a directory named &lt;dir name&gt;
+- *chmod* - Changes permissions on files (Normally used for marking programs as runnable)
+- *chown* - Allows you to change permissions for files (set which account owns a file)
 - *sudo* - (SuperUser DO) Executes a command as root

+To run most programs on the CLI, you'll probably do one of these things:

+- *./&lt;file name&gt;* - Used to run the vast majority of executables.
+Requires marking a file as runnable.
+- *bash &lt;file name&gt;* - Used to run shell scripts.
+Usually doesn't need any kind of permissions.

+### Important CE specific stuff
+#### Environment Variables
+Shell stores variables to determine behavior

+*printenv &lt;variable&gt;* - Prints environment variables

+*env VAR1="value" &lt;command&gt; &lt;command_options&gt;* - modifies environment variables
+*set* - Change the value of shell attributes and positional parameters

+#### Modules
+Allow dynamic modification of user environment via module files.
+They can load specific versions of programs and run them from the command line.

+module load <modulefile> - Loads modulefile.
+Each modulefile contains information needed to configure the shell for an application.

+Used for MATLAB, vivado, tensorflow.

 ### Packages on RHEL
 To install packages on RHEL, type `sudo yum install <package_name>`